 Jet Force Gemini: $9

-This FPS gem from Rare is often forgotten by all but the most loyal N64 fans.
+This third-person shooter gem from Rare is often forgotten by all but the most loyal N64 fans.
 It has a lot of strengths (characters, gameplay, theme, replay value) and holds up well over the years compared to many of its peers.
 If you enjoy old-school FPS games and you have an N64, this is a must-buy after Perfect Dark.

 Winback: Covert Operations: $12